greenelab/tribe/docs/source/api.rst

     # the collections array.
 This example uses
     # 'next' from 'meta' to iterate over all
     # pages of results.
+    # Warning: There are thousands of publicly available
+    # collections/genesets in Tribe, so be prepared to get a very long
+    # ``collections`` list at the end of this!
     while result['meta']['next'] is not None:
         r = requests.get(TRIBE_URL + result['meta']['next'])
         result = r.json()